swcarpentry/sql-novice-survey/episodes/01-select.md

 > ~~~
 > {: .output}
 >
-> If you didn't have the above tables, you might be curious what information was stored in each table.
+> If you had the above tables, you might be curious what information was stored in each table.
 > To get more information on the tables, type `.schema` to see the SQL statements used to create the tables in the database.
 The statements will have a list of the columns and the data types each column stores.
 > ~~~
 > .schema